-103 MOBILE INTENSIVE CARE NURSE 2.25 UNITS Associate Decreasing Applicable 2.25 UNITS
+103 MOBILE INTENSIVE CARE NURSE2.25 UNITSAssociate Degree Applicable2.25 UNITS

-Prerequisites: As required by San Bernardino and Riverside County Emergency Medical Services: A current California R.N. license, one year experience as a registered nurse, 800 hours experience as a nurse in the emergency department, current ACLS certification, proof of cardiac dysrhythmia course, current employment in a base station hospital in San Bernardino, Riverside, Inyo, or Mono county and the ability to complete a written screening examination with 80 percent accuracy
+Prerequisites: As required by San Bernardino and Riverside County Emergency Medical Services: A current California R.N. license, one year experience as a registered nurse, 800 hours experience as a nurse in the emergency department, current ACLS certification, proof of cardiac dysrhythmia course, current employment in a base station hospital in San Bernardino, Riverside, Inyo, or Mono county and the ability to complete a written screening examination with 80 percent accuracy ties of the mobile intensive care nurse.
+Offered for Credit or No

-Lecture: Minimum 20 hours per semester Laboratory: Minimum 20 hours per semester
+Laboratory: Minimum 20 hours per semester Clinic: Minimum 16 hours per semester

 Orientation to prehospital advanced care protocols for San Bernardino, Inyo, Mono and Riverside counties and practice giving direction to prehospital care providers via one way or two way radio communication.
-Information on the roles and responsibilities of the mobile intensive care nurse.
-Offered for Credit or No Credit only.
+Information on the roles and responsibili-

+Credit only.

-105 ASSESSMENT OF THE MEDICAL AND TRAUMA PATIENT 2.25 UNITS
+105ASSESSMENT OF THE MEDICAL AND TRAUMA PATIENT2.25 UNITS